Watsco Q2 2025 Earnings Call Transcript

 Barry Logan

-Yeah.
-Just an editorial on that.
-I you know, the like for like skews that we're selling now, a two l versus the prior is is is the 10% difference in price.
-And a speed bump on the canisters or refrigerant is that a speed bump.
-And so the transition itself, if we look forward again to that word serenity I used earlier, we're looking forward to it.
+Yeah, just an editorial on that.
+The like-for-like SKUs that we're selling now, A2L versus the prior, is the 10% difference in price.
+And a speed bump on the canisters or refrigerant.
+Is that a speed bump?
+The transition itself, if we look forward again to that word serenity I used earlier, we're looking forward to it.

 Operator

-And our next question will come from Tommy Malt with Stephens.
+Our next question will come from Tommy Molt with Stephens.
 Please go ahead with your question.

 Albert Nahmad